jailuthra/jailuthra.github.io/README.md

 # jailuthra.in
-This is the source for my blog, a fork of [jekyllbootstrap](https://github.com/plusjade/jekyll-bootstrap).
+This is the source for my blog, made using [jekyll](https://jekyllrb.com/)